 In conjunction with demonstrated competence in the language, a foreign literature major will normally complete a minimum of 8 credits in advanced language, literature, or culture courses, and a culminating exercise, such as a thesis, a comprehensive or Honors examination.
 Depending on the program, one or more pertinent courses for the major may be taken in English.

 The department encourages interdisciplinary approaches and special majors.
 Students interested in more than one literature are encouraged to consider a major in comparative literature .
 Students should also take note of the related major in Linguistics and Languages or special major with Educational Studies.

 Modern Languages and Literatures professors are strongly committed to the teacher/scholar model in which our research informs and inspires our teaching.
 Lively analytical exchanges with students and colleagues from other departments enhance the learning experience and suggest the many bridges that language and culture study can build.
-Many of us teach cross-listed courses and have chaired or regularly work with related interdisciplinary programs such as Asian studies, Black studies, comparative literature, interpretation theory, film and media studies, gender and sexuality studies, Islamic studies, Latin American and Latino Studies, and medieval studies.
+Many of us teach cross-listed courses and have chaired or regularly work with related interdisciplinary programs such as Asian studies, Black studies, comparative literature, interpretation theory, film and media studies, gender and sexuality studies, Islamic studies, and medieval studies.